 - If there is a Record, it indicates that the email triggered correctly and was sent out from the Event.

-- If there is no History Record of the Email going out, then there is an issue with how the email is being sent.
+- If there is no History Record of the Email going out, there is an issue with how the email is being sent.

 - Check the area you are sending the email from to ensure it is properly set up to send the email out (Form Confirmation, Form Logic, Custom Reg Status, Scheduled Email, etc.).